kamranahmedse/developer-roadmap/roadmaps/react-native/content/logbox@Tz-bRjQVkZedphelhAlWM.md

 # LogBox

-LogBox is a new feature added to React Native to improve how logs are displayed and managed in your development environment.
-It provides better visualization and organization of logs, warnings, and errors, making it easier for developers to address issues in their code.
+LogBox is React Native's in-app display for logs, warnings, and errors during development.
+It groups and formats them, with stack traces for errors, so problems are easier to spot and address in your code.

 Visit the following resources to learn more: